A Victorian college with a mix of modern and traditional buildings along with some of the most beautiful gardens in Oxford.

 | College Site |

 Students will be accommodated in spacious and modern single rooms, which are standard undergraduate bedrooms.
-The majority of bathrooms are en suite.
-Male and female students will be separated by corridor and/or staircases.
+Many bathrooms are en suite but some are shared between a small number of students.
+Male and female students will be accommodated on different corridors and/or in different staircases.

 In the college, students are overseen by the Programme Director, who implements the day-to-day running of the programme.
 The Director is assisted by a team of Counsellors who very often are current members of the University of Oxford.